Supported Amazon S3 REST API Actions

 Following, you can find the list of Amazon S3 REST API actions that are supported for using

-the S3 SDK Adapter for Snowball, with links to information about how the API actions work with Amazon S3.
+the Amazon S3 Adapter for Snowball, with links to information about how the API actions work with Amazon S3.
 The

 list also covers any differences in behavior between the Amazon S3 API action and the Snowball